Measurement-Device-Independenization of Quantum Key Distribution Protocols: Photon-number-adding attack, Photon number purification scheme, and practical implement

-In details, Alice prepares and sends her qubit to Bob with decoy state method\cite{H2003Quantum,LM2005Decoy,MQ2005Practical} to against photon-number-splitting(PNS) attack\cite{HI1995Quantum,LJ2002Quantum} (step 1) while Bob employs the PNP procedure above.
-The ordinary signal (partita A) is employed for estimating the channel between Alice and Bob, for which Bob only needs to determine whether it is empty with insecure devices, making decoy state methods of Alice work.
-Then Bob encodes the signal of partita B and sends it (also by decoy state method) to untrusted Eve for measuring (step 2, 3).
-Step 4, 5 are similar to the protocol with ideal assumptions.
+In detail, Alice prepares and sends her qubit to Bob with the decoy-state method\cite{H2003Quantum,LM2005Decoy,MQ2005Practical} against photon-number-splitting(PNS) attack\cite{HI1995Quantum,LJ2002Quantum} (step 1) while Bob employs the PNP procedure above.
+The ordinary signal (partita A) is employed for estimating the channel between Alice and Bob, for which Bob only needs to determine whether it is empty with insecure devices, making the decoy-state methods of Alice work.
+Then Bob encodes the signal of partita B and sends it (also by the decoy-state method) to untrusted Eve for measuring (steps 2, 3).
+Steps 4 and 5 are similar to the protocol with ideal assumptions.

 Note that in the protocol, all non-decoy states sent by Alice are employed by Bob.
 Therefore, to generate a raw secret bit, 4 qubits needed to be sent by Alice, not including the decoy ones, of which half are employed as decoy states by Bob, while in the scenario that Bob assumes the measurements instead of Eve, only 2 qubits needed to be sent.
 Note that in the standard MDI-QKD protocol\cite{LC2012Measurement} (employing Bell measurements with two inclusive results), 8 qubits, not including the decoy ones, are required for obtaining a secret bit.
 Therefore, our protocol could even be more efficient.